Welcome to GWS 660

 This is an accordion element with a series of buttons that open and close related content panels.

-Legal Action of Wisconsin is the state’s largest non-profit law firm providing free civil legal services to Wisconsin clients at the most vulnerable times in their lives.
+Organization description: Legal Action of Wisconsin is the state’s largest non-profit law firm providing free civil legal services to Wisconsin clients at the most vulnerable times in their lives.
 For more than 50 years, we’ve changed and improved lives by making sure the civil legal system works for everyone.
+The Eviction Defense Project provides free eviction defense representation to low-income tenants facing eviction in Milwaukee County.
+We represent tenants in court to prevent eviction and help seal old eviction records.

-Send your resumé and a cover letter (this can be framed in an email) to Megan Sprecher at MLS@legalaction.org
+Application instructions: Send your resumé and a cover letter (this can be framed in an email) to Jill Kastner at jxk@legalaction.org.

 Community Support